Hear ye! Oyez! Active listening applied to sales: better understand your customer's needs

 The reformulation is the result of all the listening, clarification and investigation work:

-• but the sales person is certain of having all the information he or she needs to rebound, either with a sales argument, a new offer or by closing the file.
+- but the sales person is certain of having all the information he or she needs to respond, either with a sales argument, a new offer or a closing.

 Rephrasing offers repetition, enabling memorization, synthesis and conclusion.